 People, who started practising Ayurvedic medicine 3 thousand years ago, cherished several beneficial herbs that remained known till today.
 One of such ancient herbs is considered Ashwagandha or in Ayurvedic language called as Rasayana, which is straightly translated into tonic and has the meaning of youth supporter.

 Nowadays, Ashwagandha is related to adaptogenic supplements.
-The word “Adaptogen” was firstly defined by the Russian scientist in the middle of the previous century.
+Russian scientist firstly defined the word “Adaptogen” in the middle of the previous century.
 Adaptogenic supplement, in this case - Ashwagandha -, provides a state of “nonspecifically increased resistance” for stress.

 What is Ashwagandha?

 When you hear the name of Indian Ginseng, Winter Cherry or Withania Somnifera (in Latin “sleep-promoting”) be sure it is the same Ashwagandha herb.
 However, let’s stick to the commonly used Ashwagandha supplement.

 The translation of its name does not sound so sophisticated as it seems at first.
 In Sanskrit, “Ashwa” refers to a horse and “Gandha” stands for a smell.
 In the result, we have a name which indicates the herb, smelling like a horse.
 Even though today it is perceived as a repellent, in ancient India that meant a healthy sexual desire.